Quiet. Too quiet.

 At closer inspection it turned out that one of the zombies had dropped a red skull key!
 Now they only had to find a way to lower that giant grate before they could move further.

 Exploring continued.
-That corridor behind the dining hall led to a prison, its three stinky cells empty, their doors opened.
+That corridor behind the dining hall led to a prison, all its stinky cells empty, their doors opened.
 There was a yellow key door across the prison, incongruously open, leading into a small room with a... warp platform.
 Shantae shivered.

 Doomguy agreeing that braving an unknown warp location wasn't in their best interest right now.
 They turned back and rode the lift to the outer gallery.
 Where Shantae used the scimitar dash to ram the jammed door making it unstuck.